Tom Price Confirmed As Secretary Of Health And Human Services

 Price says he followed all congressional ethics rules, but his well-timed trades made it appear that he could have used his position to influence the price of stocks he owned, or that he received special treatment from companies in which he invested.

-Republicans in the Senate were satisfied with his explanations however, and the former congressman will be headed to his new office today.
+Republicans in the Senate were satisfied with his explanations, however, and the former congressman will be headed to his new office today.